kubernetes/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 Regarding (1), the Kubelet will set `config-dir/_current` to point to the same location as `config-dir/_lkg`, and then call `os.Exit(0)`, as above.

-Regarding (2), when the Kubelet detects a bad configuration, it will add an entry to a file, `config-dir/bad-configs.json`, mapping the name of the `ConfigMap` to the time at which it was determined to be a bad config, and the reason.
+Regarding (2), when the Kubelet detects a bad configuration, it will add an entry to a file, `config-dir/bad-configs.json`, mapping the namespace and name of the `ConfigMap` to the time at which it was determined to be a bad config, and the reason.
 The Kubelet will not roll forward to any of these configurations again until their entries are removed from this file.
-For example, the contents of this file might look like:
+For example, the contents of this file might look like (shown here with a `reason` matching what would be reported in the `Node`'s `status.conditions`):
 ```
 {
-  "node-config-{hash}": {
+  "{uid}": {
     "time": "YYYY-MM-DDThh:mm:ss.sTZD",
-    "reason": "The configuration failed validation."
+    "reason": "failed deserialize: namespace/name.kubelet; search 'config deserialize' in Kubelet log for details"
   }
 }
 ```